ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/07x-special-purpose.md

 ::: TODO
 - Prio 3: write this section
-    - It's not possible to make a generic sorting algorithm better than n log n, but if the data is restricted we can
+    - It's not possible to make a generic sorting algorithm better than n log(n), but if the data is restricted we can
     - non-comparative sorting
 :::